richi-coder/richiMovies/README.md

 ## Introduction

-Precedent is an opinionated collection of components, hooks, and utilities for your Next.js project.
+richiTrailers is a project for showing up Next.js capabilities as a frontend developer.
+From client side rendering to pre-rendering React components, this trailers app takes the best utilities from Next.js framework.

 ## One-click Deploy